maxdemaio/tikiBot/README.md

 # tikiBot

-### A bot made for Discord with various games and features.
+### A bot made for Discord with various games and features

 <img src="./staticfiles/tiki.jpg" width=250>